ymadoff/ryba/hive/hcatalog/start.coffee.md

 ## Wait Database

 The Hive HCatalog require the database server to be started.
-The Hive Server2 require the HFDS Namenode to be started.
+The Hive Server2 require the HDFS Namenode to be started.
 Both of them will need to functionnal HDFS server to answer queries.

       @call header: 'Wait DB', timeout: -1, label_true: 'READY', handler: ->